yazi-rs/flavors/README.md

 ## Themes

+> [!WARNING]
-This repository no longer accepts new themes in favor of the new flavor format, because flavors:
+> This repository no longer accepts new themes in favor of the new flavor format, because flavors:
+>

-- More powerful - auto dark/light mode switching with the terminal
+> - More powerful - auto dark/light mode switching with the terminal
-- Easier to update - can be managed with the `ya pack` package manager
+> - Easier to update - can be managed with the `ya pack` package manager
-- Offers configuration merging - override some styles from `flavor.toml` in your own `theme.toml`
+> - Offers configuration merging - override some styles from `flavor.toml` in your own `theme.toml`
+>

-So, it's strongly recommended to switch to using flavors.
+> So, it's strongly recommended to switch to using flavors.

 ---